Dust off your cameras, dig out your sketchbook – Images of Research is back in 2022!

 The Graduate School’s Images of Research (IoR) competition is back!
 The Call for Images is now open, so, if you are a researcher (staff or research student) at the University of Northampton, why not take part?
 Pick up your camera or paintbrush and produce a unique image which captures the essence of your research, or an element of your research, in a visual, artistic or photographic way.
 Top that off with a snappy title and 150 word summary and that is all you need to do to participate.
 See the IoR 2021-22 Rules and Guidelines for how to apply.

 This year’s IoR will, again, be a double competition, where viewers can vote for their top three favourites and an expert judge will also choose their top three.
-Entries (see below) must be emailed to Simone Apel by February 28th 2022.
+Entries (see below) must be emailed to Simone Apel by the extended close date of March 31st 2022.

 IoR is open to all researchers, including PGRs & supervisors – no matter how experienced.
 Images must be unique photos or artwork having been photographed or created by the researcher.
 Photos must, ideally, be a 2-3+ megabyte jpeg or tif file (some mobile phones don’t take images of this quality, so try to use a good digital camera).
 Along with the image, you need to email (to Simone Apel) a snappy title and a 150 word (max) summary paragraph.
 Please see the IoR 2021 Rules and Guidelines for more information.